UCLM-ARCO/uclm-arco.github.io/shapes/content/smartmirror_console_manual.md

 2. Detection frequency to less or equal than 10 minutes.
 3. Enable *Activity monitoring*.

-Once done, it is important to turn off the Bluetooth, as it will interfere with the communication between the data collector and the active band.
-If you require enabling the Bluetooth, leave said MB4 far away, if possible.
+Once done, it is important to turn off the Bluetooth of the mobile phone you used to activate the band, as it will interfere with the communication between the data collector and the active band.
+If you need to enable the Bluetooth, just make sure that you place the MB4 far away, if possible.